MicrosoftDocs/microsoft-salescopilot-docs/articles/email-insights-settings.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-the Sales app offers email insights to help sellers quickly understand key information in their inbox.
-This article explains how to configure the email insights settings, including how to enable or disable automatic email summarization in the Key email info card.
+The Sales app offers email insights to help sellers quickly understand key information in their inbox.
+This article explains how to configure the email insights settings, including how to enable or disable automatic email summarization in the **Key email info** card.
 Use these settings to tailor the experience for your organization's needs.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]